-You are strongly encouraged to work in a group of two or three on the project.
+You are strongly encouraged to work in a group of two on the project.
 The magnitude of the project should scale with the number of students working on it.
 Make sure to check the syllabus for checkpoints and deadlines.

 Your project for the course should be one of the following :

 This will be by far the most common choice.

 Empirical studies of what works and what does not, in terms of modifying or combining learning algorithms.
 While no math proofs are required, a hypothesis has to be formulated and shown to be consistent over multiple datasets.

 Theoretical work includes generalization error bounds, proves of convergence, running time analysis, etc. The work has to be somehow novel, and the concepts non-trivial.
 This choice is definitely the hardest, but no-doubt the most satisfying (if you succeed).

 This kind of project requires the student(s) to look into an advance topic and comprehensively understand the subject.
 Several initial readings may be provided by the instructor; it is the student job to cover the rest.
 The report should be a lecture-type treatment, perhaps with a demo of a software implementation.

 You can propose your own project, especially (but not necessary) if it is work advised by a faculty at NEU.
 The work for the ML class has to be done during the class term, has to be appropriate for the material covered in class, and has to be yours even if the project is joint work with others.

 The instructor may or may not work on a project that could benefit from

 students participation.
 Involvement in such projects could be more